 '''

+git checkout main

+git pull upstream

 git tag X.Y.Z

 git push upstream X.Y.Z

 '''

 Wait for the CI to pass and create the release on GitHub.

 6. (Major release only).
 Create a new stable branch from this tag,